GregOwen/GregOwen.github.io/_posts/2021-06-08-understanding-derive-clone.md

 impl<B, C: Clone> Clone for Foo<B, C>
 ```

+Why doesn't `#[derive(Clone)]` produce this implementation instead?

-The problem is that this requires the macro to inspect the fields of `Foo<B, C>`, figure out which ones are already `Clone`, and only add the type constraint for the other fields.
-Rust's procedural macros don't have access to the Rust compiler, so the macro would have to implement all of the necessary type checking by itself.
+The problem is that this implementation requires the macro to inspect the fields of `Foo<B, C>`, figure out which ones are already `Clone`, and only add the type constraint for the other fields.
+The short answer is that Rust's procedural macros just aren't powerful enough to do this.
+They don't have access to the Rust compiler, so our optimal `#[derive(Clone)]` macro would have to implement all of the necessary type checking by itself.

-What's worse, this kind of inspection is actually impossible in practice.
+The long answer is that this kind of inspection is actually impossible in practice.
 The input to the macro is just the list of tokens that define `Foo<B, C>`.
 It only gets syntactic information ("the name of the type of this field is `Rc<B>`") rather than semantic information (the definition of the `Rc` type), so the macro would need to do its type checking given only the names of the types being referenced.
 The definition of `Foo<B, C>` might include references to arbitrary other types, including types defined elsewhere in the crate, so there's no way the macro can know how to check if the type implements `Clone` given only its name.

 # Do we have to inspect the fields?

 So we can't check if our fields are guaranteed to implement `Clone`.
-Can we avoid unnecessary type constraints by being a little more clever?
+But there's still got to be a way to avoid unnecessary type constraints, right?
+What if we try being a little more clever?
 For example, we could imagine an implementation that adds exactly the type constraints it needs:

 ```rust
 impl<B, C> Clone for Foo<B, C> where Rc<B>: Clone, C: Clone